 The list of vascular and interventional radiology treatments that are offered here by Drs.
 DeQuadros, Hart and Vo is quite long.
 If you receive a diagnosis that might be remedied by one of the treatments from this list like I did, you’d be wise to do a little Googleing to see if you might be better served by this type of care.
 Here’s the best part: When the therapy is finished, you can go home and sleep in your own bed.
 That is a mighty good thing.

-As I look around, there is a sofa, bed, kitchen, TV and other assorted furniture.
+As I look around, there is a sofa, bed, kitchen, TV and other assorted furniture one can find on this site.
 You’d think I was in a hotel room and you’d be right.
 In addition to it being a hotel room, it is also a tiny slice of Limboland.
 We just left our meeting with renowned genitourinary surgeon, Dr. Christopher Wood at M. D. Anderson Cancer Center.
 He has given us sage advice, but not necessarily the advice I wanted to hear.

 From studying my file, Dr. Wood told us about “another patient” (maybe a little tongue-in-cheek) of his who had “shopped around and found doctors who performed surgeries and treatments,” without anyone being in charge of a cohesive treatment plan.
 In addition to the stellar medical oncological treatment we’ve received at home from Dr. Andy Pippas, I guess Dr. Wood interpreted our attempts at getting opinions from the best cancer minds (including his) as a way to find doctors who would be willing to provide the surgery or treatment that we felt WE needed to have done.